- One-on-one mentoring from nationally recognized faculty

 The History M.A. requires 10 three-unit classes (30 units) including directed studies associated with the culminating projects (comprehensive exams, thesis, teaching unit).
 Students typically choose to take two courses per semester, but have the option of adjusting their course loads to accommodate work schedules, etc.

 All students are required to take three core courses: History 501 – Historical Thinking, History 502 – Historical Writing and Research, and History 590 – Comparative History.
-In addition, each student takes three courses in each of two fields (U.S. History, World History, or Modern European History) and one elective.
+In addition, each student takes three courses in each of two fields (U.S. History, World History, Modern European History or Ancient and Medieval History) and one elective.
 Field specific courses include one historiography course (History 510) in each field of concentration and a research seminar in one of the two fields.
 Typically, one or two of the field-specific courses and/or the elective are directed studies connected to a student’s culminating project.

 Comprehensive exams provide students with a breadth of knowledge within each of their two areas of concentration.
 Students put together a faculty committee for each field, develop a reading list with those faculty, and write a take-home exam.
 Most students take History 595 (Directed Study – Exam Preparation) in preparation.